 Chinese Delegation Unveils Ambitious Plan for Two Special Economic Zones in Cambodia

-In a significant development for Cambodia’s investment landscape, a delegation from Wuxi, Jiangsu Province, China, has announced plans to establish two new special economic zones focused on technology and agro-industry.
+In a significant development for Cambodia’s investment landscape, a delegation from Wuxi, Jiangsu province, China, has announced plans to establish two new special economic zones focused on technology and agro-industry.
 This initiative aims to bolster economic ties and attract a wave of Chinese investors to the Southeast Asian nation.

 Governor Zhao expressed his commitment to fostering deeper collaboration, emphasizing the importance of encouraging investors from Jiangsu Province and Wuxi City to drive the development of these zones.
 He highlighted the recent introduction of a direct flight route from Wuxi to Sihanoukville, which promises to facilitate business travel and engagement.
 Looking forward, Zhao also mentioned plans for a direct cargo line connecting Jiangsu Province to the Sihanoukville Autonomous Port, enhancing logistics and supply chain efficiency.